 We have put together something a bit different this month to inspire you to go out for a run.
-We have chosen our favourite running route in each of the areas we serve: St. Albert, Barrhead, Westlock, Gibbons and Morinville.
-Additionally, we created a fun, upbeat playlist for you.
+We have chosen our favourite running routes in St. Albert and one from each of the other areas we serve (Barrhead, Westlock, and Gibbons).

 A good running trail features natural ground like grass or an unpaved path (without too many roots!) as the terrain is varied and no two steps are the same.
 Although it is tempting to run right out the back door, the problem with running on pavement is that it is a very hard surface.
 This increases the impact of running on the body, which can lead to injuries.
 As well, running on pavement lends itself to every step being the same as the step before and this constant repetition without variation can cause injury, pain and inflammation.
 If you can, run on the grassy areas beside the pavement on these routes, you will be doing your body a favour in the long run.

-Looping around the river, this 3.8 Km run is one of our favourites because it’s an easy one to fit into a busy day.
+Looping around the river, this 3.8 km run in St. Albert is one of our favourites because it’s an easy one to fit into a busy day.
 You can start wherever is convenient for you!

-A 3.8 Km. loop around the town, this route is quick and varied with a moderate ascent of 14 metres to challenge those calves.
+A loop around the town, this route is quick and varied with a moderate ascent of 14 metres to challenge those calves.

 A short but strenuous 3 Km loop with 21 metres of ascension.
 This route around Echo Glen Park will keep your heart rate up.

 Local St. Albert & Surrounding Area Running Groups

 If you are looking for some motivation, and group running is more your thing, Edmonton and St. Albert have many opportunities to join in on a social running club.
 Here are some that we recommend: